To cowork or not to cowork, that is the question. (And we have the answer.)

 A slightly more robust multi-tool, this has everything you’d expect from your traditional Leatherman without a blade.
 Which means you can, in theory, bring this through airport security…but be warned, we have not tested this and we think there’s a good chance you might get it taken in a couple areas of the world.

 Say it with us: Everyone needs a packable daypack inside of their one bag travel pack!
 These things are amazing for pretty much every travel situation, but especially great for the digital nomad heading out into the world of coffee shops and coworking spaces.
 Just leave your main bag at your hotel or Airbnb and bring one of these along with all your gear for the day.
-We’ve tested a whole bunch of these, so we’d recommend perusing some of our reviews to find one that works for you.

 Our top 10 coworking tips.